abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 PID control

 * SCP.sh
-SCP outfiles to remote server
+SCP outfiles to remote server and moves run files to local 'SAVE' dir.
+You will need to insert your own remote server login details in this script.
+If you don't want to use any remote server(s) then comment out the lines with `sshpass`

 * KILL_PID.sh
 gets PID process ID and kills it